We are accepting new cases

 What Happens if You Take Too Much Ozempic®?

-If a person takes too much Ozempic, it may lead to hypoglycemia.
-Hypoglycemia is a severe medical condition which requires treatment.
+If a person takes too much Ozempic, it may lead to serious side effects.
+This includes hypoglycemia, a severe medical condition requiring treatment.

 Connect with an attorney